 Editor’s note: This Point of View is part of a series of persuasive essays written by students in Sean Campbell’s AP Language and Composition class.

-Serena Fankhauser is a junior at Homer High School.
+Aiyana Cline is a graduating senior at Homer High School.